ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ### Hierarchical Data

 There are no special data API considerations for hierarchical data.
 All data will be specified as a flat array.
 Parent/child relationships will be specified using IDs (likely the child having a reference to its parent's ID).
-The details of hierarchical data are out of scope of this spec.
+The details of hierarchical data are [located here](./data-hierarchy-hld.md).

 ### Data modification